Ctrl-plus-R/MoonCat-Scriptable-Widget/README.md

    - search “Scriptable”
    - all sizes work, but small and large look best
 3. click widget to reach the settings
-   - choose mooncat-scriptable-widget as script
+   - Script: mooncat-scriptable-widget
-   - it probably doesn’t matter what to choose as interaction
+   - When Interacting: Open App
-   - if you want to customize your widget, add [config](#config) to parameter field
+   - Parameter: optionally add [config](#config) to customize your widget

 ## CONFIG
 To customize your widgets you need to enter a configuration in the parameter field of your widget settings.